GSA/digitalgov.gov/content/events/2018/2018-01-26-us-web-design-standards-monthly-users-call.md

 - clearer connections between user research and guidance
 - a path to contribute components and research back to the system

+Join us to hear from the team and ask questions.

 **Presenters:**

 - Maya Benari
 - John Donmoyer
 - Dan Williams

-Please join us on Zoom, on **January 26 at 1pm ET**, to hear from the team and ask your questions.
+This call will be help over Zoom.
+Link will be provided upon registration.

 _This talk is open to federal employees who work on digital projects that could use the Web Design Standards._